Our choir members are people who have experienced homelessness, or are simply going through a tough time.

 “In the CWNN everybody just smiles automatically, it creates something really beautiful.”
 Liverpool choir member

-If you want to help us continue our work offering hope and harmony to those affected by homelessness, you can make a donation HERE
+If you want to help us continue our work offering hope and harmony to people affected by homelessness, you can make a donation HERE